rmfaber/Project/readme.md

 Each part is carried out in a separate jupyter notebook.

+## Installation?

+* Requirements.txt?
+* What do people need to run the program?
+* Dump the environment?

 # 1. Collecting and combining the data

 The associated jupyter notebook is Prepare_data.ipynb.